If you’re looking for the best cities to visit in Poland and wondering what you can see in this country, this post is for you.

 By Stephanie from History Fan Girl

-Krakow is a gorgeous historic city in Poland, and it’s one of the most important cities to visit to understand the devastating toll that World War II took on Eastern Europe.
+Krakow is a gorgeous historic city in Poland, and it’s one of the most important cities to visit to understand the devastating toll that the Second World War took on Eastern Europe.

 Beyond World War II history, you can explore the city’s historic core.
 Highlights include the Wawel Royal Castle and the city’s restored Main Square.